trussed-dev/serde-indexed/README.md

 Derive Serialize and Deserialize that replaces struct keys with numerical indices.

-Supports `skip_serializing_if` for optional keys.

 **WIP**.
-Use case is to handle CTAP CBOR messages.
+Primary use case is to handle CTAP CBOR messages.

+Missing features:
+- `skip_serializing_if` for optional keys.
+- configurable index offset

-This is my attempt to learn and use using proc-macros, I'm following along with [`serde-repr`][serde-repr].
+This is my attempt to learn proc-macros, I'm roughly following [`serde-repr`][serde-repr].

-To "see" the generated code, run `cargo expand --test basics`.
+Tip: To "see" the generated code, run `cargo expand --test basics`.

 [serde-repr]: https://github.com/dtolnay/serde-repr